Updated: Mar 11

 A to Z Country Blog - Belgium

 The country is home to a population of over 11.5 million (2016) and 1.14 million people alone in the capital city Brussels.
-If you grew up in the 1980's you might have watched the cartoon The Smurfs or be a fan of Tintin?
+If you grew up in the 1980's you might have watched the cartoon The Smurfs or been a fan of Tintin.
 Today you can visit the Smurf statue and walk the Tintin Trail.

 Sailing Along The Canals, Bruge ©MDHarding

 We sailed from Rosyth to Zeebrugge some years ago now.
 Today you can fly or travel via the Eurostar from London St Pancras changing at Brussels or perhaps you would like to take a mini cruise with P&O Ferries from Hull to Zeebrugge?

 Once in Belgium, there is so much to explore, we took the train from Bruges to both Brussels and Antwerp on day trips but you might like to extend your stay and see much more!